abubakar132/NestJS-Prisma/README.md

 This project serves as a practical guide for building a backend API with NestJS and Prisma, with clear and easy-to-follow documentation to help you get started with the stack and create a robust, full-featured blog platform.

+## Credits

+This project is based on the tutorial provided by [Prisma](https://www.prisma.io/blog/nestjs-prisma-rest-api-7D056s1BmOL0).
+Special thanks to them for their comprehensive guide on building a REST API with NestJS and Prisma.